zteoh/choretracker-react-starter/README.md

     ```
     Try clicking on the button and seeing whether the `modal_open` state changes in the React Developer Tool.

 4. Now, we will toggle the `NewChoreForm` when the button is clicked.
+Add the following function in `Chores.js`
     ```
     showChoreForm = () => {
         return (